 Similar to being customer centric, to be a people-centric workplace you need managers who can tailor their approach to individuals, rather than operating a cookie-cutter set of expectations and management methods.
 This can be tricky for managers to navigate, but with the right framework, it is possible and will get results: increased productivity, engagement and wellbeing.

 3. Having honest, open conversations with employees

 We’re not talking about water-cooler chat or Friday nights in the pub (remember those?).
-Being friendly, understanding and conversational is not the same as people-centric.
+Being friendly, understanding and conversational is not the same as being people-centric.
 Conversations between managers and employees need to be honest, open, structured and accountable.
 The right questions need to be asked to prompt responses that go beneath the surface.
 This isn’t always easy: some people are more forthcoming than others, but a people-centric approach enables these conversations for everyone.

 4. Creating actionable outcomes that drive development, rather than stall it

 There’s a difference between recognising individual needs and acting on them.
 Management conversations need to go beyond ‘I hear you’ to ‘now what can we do to change this?’
 If an employee is struggling with an unmanageable workload (like James here) it’s not enough to give advice and understanding.
 They need a series of actions to address the problem, whether that’s helping them have the confidence to say ‘no’ or reallocating work elsewhere.

 5. Getting the best out of every person, whatever their circumstances